ProjectTIER/ProjectTIER_R/README.md

 Your repository should have the following hierarchy of files and folders:

-- An electronic copy of your complete final paper
+- An electronic copy of your complete final paper.
+Often, this means:
+	+ An `.Rmd` file with all the text and code to produce the final paper
+	+ A knitted HTML or PDF file of the complete paper
 - The `README.md` file for your repository
 - Original Data and Metadata - `original-data-and-metadata`
     + Original Data - `original-data`